 - Manage multiple classes on the same account

 - Individualize learning for students based on what they need

-- Parents can receive email summaries of their students upcoming or missing work
+- Parents can receive email summaries of their student’s upcoming or missing work

 Last but not least, is Class Dojo.
 Class Dojo is a platform that encourages positive student behavior.
 Through a virtual reward system, teachers give feedback to students on their work.
-This work is showcased to parents and administration from the students’ private digital portfolio.
+This work is showcased to parents and administration from the students’ private digital portfolios.
 Teachers can share assignments, photos & videos, and announcements with their students and parents.

 - Toolkit with classroom tools like activity directions, timer, random group generator, and many more

 - Built-in messenger application to stay connected with parents and students in one place